οἱ λίθοι κράξουσιν (Luke 19:40)

-If you are unsure of just what is in the Bible or what it’s all about…or if you just want a refresher, please check out my Chronological Walk Through the Bible.
+If you are unsure of just what is in the Bible or what it’s all about…or if you just want a refresher, please check out my Chronological Walk Through the Bible and the timeline version of that walkthrough.
 Unlike other walk-throughs, this generally puts the events of the Bible in order as they unfold historically.
 This is a good way to understand the biblical accounts in context and can be very effective in grasping the big picture of Scripture.

 Passage in Deuteronomy in the Aleppo Codex (10th Century AD).
 Before the discovery of the Dead Sea scrolls, this was one of the earliest Hebrew Old Testament manuscripts (image from Wikipedia).